radareorg/radare2-snap/README-containers.md

 # radare2 docker image

-r2 is a complete rewrite of radare.
-It provides a set of libraries, tools and plugins to ease reverse engineering tasks.

-The radare project started as a simple command-line hexadecimal editor focused on forensics.
-Today, r2 is a featureful low-level command-line tool with support for scripting. r2 can edit files on local hard drives, view kernel memory, and debug programs locally or via a remote gdb server. r2's wide architecture support allows you to analyze, emulate, debug, modify, and disassemble any binary.
+Radare2 (also known as r2) is a complete framework for reverse-engineering and analyzing binaries; composed of a set of small utilities that can be used together or independently from the command line.
+Built around a disassembler for computer software which generates assembly language source code from machine-executable code, it supports a variety of executable formats for different processors and operating systems.
+Apart from the static analysis feature it also supports debugging and emulation.
+The architecture of the framework is modular and allows to use existing or create new plugins for new file formats, architectures, analysis features.

 ## Official stable version

-The docker image for the stable version is based on **Ubuntu** and the [radare2 snap](https://snapcraft.io/radare2) build.
+This registry image is for the stable version is based on **Ubuntu** and the [radare2 snap](https://snapcraft.io/radare2) build.
-The Dockerfile to build can be found in this [dedicated repository](https://github.com/radareorg/radare2-snap).
+The Dockerfile used to build it can be found in [this dedicated repository](https://github.com/radareorg/radare2-snap).
 Any issue found in this packaging can be opened [there](https://github.com/radareorg/radare2-snap/issues).